-Dr. Karen (Kat) Schrier (Dr Kat) (she/they) is Full Professor of Games & Interactive Media at Marist College and the Director of the Games and Emerging Media Program.
-She also directs the Play Innovation Lab.
-This is going to be her 14th year teaching full-time at Marist College, where she teaches courses in gaming, interactive media, and design.
+Dr. Karen (Kat) Schrier (Dr Kat) (she/they) is a Professor of Games & Interactive Media at Marist University and the Director of the Games and Emerging Media Program.
+This is going to be her 15th year teaching full-time at Marist College, where she teaches courses in gaming, interactive media, and design.
 Dr. Schrier has over 20 years of experience creating, producing and designing media, and has worked at places like Nickelodeon, BrainPOP, WHO, and Scholastic.
 She recently published a book, We the Gamers, published by Johns Hopkins University Press, and she is the editor of a series of books, Learning, Education & Games published by Carnegie Mellon/ETC Press.
 Dr. Schrier received her doctorate from Columbia University, her masters from MIT and her bachelors from Amherst College.